 - Chip – a walking shuffle step done to slower soca tunes

 - Wine – a seductive form of dance involving circular or semi-circular movement of the hips especially.
-Can be done alone, with a partner, or many partners.
+It can be done alone, with a partner, or with many partners.

 - Lime/Liming – a party or any get-together/to hang out, or (more recently) to date someone

 A Beginner’s Guide to Yacht Charters: How to Choose the Right Yacht and Plan the Perfect Trip

 Yacht charters offer a unique and luxurious way to explore the world’s most beautiful destinations.
 Whether you’re looking to spend a week exploring the crystal-clear waters of the Caribbean, or you want to take a romantic trip to the Mediterranean, a yacht charter is an excellent option.
 Phuket is an excellent location to charter a yacht and is one of the most popular destinations for yacht charters in the world.